google/comprehensive-rust/src/async/tasks.md

 # Tasks

-Runtimes have the concept of a "Task", similar to a thread but much less resource-intensive.
+Runtimes have the concept of a "task", similar to a thread but much less resource-intensive.

-A Task has a single top-level Future which the executor polls to make progress.
+A task has a single top-level future which the executor polls to make progress.
 That future may have one or more nested futures that its `poll` method polls, corresponding loosely to a call stack.
 Concurrency within a task is possible by polling multiple child futures, such as racing a timer and an I/O operation.